CSC322-Grinnell/oral-history-app/README.md

 A site-wide sort and search feature
  - May involve incorporating tags for interviews
  - These tags should not be created by logged-out users

-Potentially: a display that incorporates interview location, such as a map

 ## Getting started ##